fiedka/fiedka/README.md

 #### A: Using a Go workspace

-This requires Go 1.18.
-Create this symlink: `ln -s go.workspace go.work` That will tell Go tu use `../fiano` instead of `github.com/linuxboot/fiano`.
+Create this symlink: `ln -s go.workspace go.work`
+That will tell Go to use `../fiano` instead of `github.com/linuxboot/fiano`.

-Note: `go.work` is gitignore so that you cannot accidentally commit it.
+Note: `go.work` is gitignored so that you cannot accidentally commit it.

 #### B: Using a `replace` directive